-The proper font selection can take your visualization from good to great, and Tableau is here to help.
+The proper font selection can take your visualization from good to great.
 Whether you're changing the font size, position, color, or direction, Tableau provides a wide range of customization options for your text.

 When you make formatting changes at this level, they apply only to the view you're working on.
-See Format at the Workbook Level for how to make changes that apply to every view in your workbook.
+See Format at the Workbook Level to learn how to make changes that apply to every view in your workbook.

-Select Format > Font .
+If you're working in Tableau Desktop, select Format > Font.
 A Format Font control pane will open.
 This control pane will let you customize the text in the view.

 Editing the font at the worksheet level applies the changes you make to all text fields in view except the Header and Tooltip fields.

 Note:Tableau treats Worksheet formatting as a new default, and any changes to any other fields (such as Title, Pane, or Header) will overwrite the Worksheet format.

 Adjusting the font here will affect the pane view, which is where Tableau displays the results of your visualizations.

 Select this option to adjust font for the headers in your view.
 Headers display the dimensions used in your viz.